-The EMPOWERing Youth with Visual Impairment (“EMPOWER”) project is funded by the Office of Special Education Programs (OSEP).
-The goal of EMPOWER is to equip transition-aged students with visual impairment living in rural communities, their families, and the transition professionals who serve them with virtual supports to improve postsecondary education and employment outcomes.
-The EMPOWER Mentoring Program was developed with these goals in mind.
-The virtual format of the Mentoring Program allows for easier connections with our ruralcommunity members.
-With guidance and support from EMPOWER staff, Mentors with visual impairments can draw upon their experience and expertise to encourage Mentees with visual impairments to successfully navigate their postsecondarygoals.
+The goal of EMPOWER VI is to equip transition-aged students with visual impairment living in rural communities, their families, and the transition professionals who serve them with virtual supports to improve postsecondary education and employment outcomes.
+With these goals in mind, we developed the EMPOWER VI Mentoring Program, an entirely virtual mentorship program.
+In this program, blind and low vision Mentors draw upon their experience and expertise to encourage blind and low vision Mentees to successfully navigate their postsecondary goals.

-Mentoring by adults with visual impairment can provide a supportive bridge for transition-aged youth with visual impairment, helping them build confidence, skills, and a path toward asuccessful future.
-Benefits from mentoring include shared understanding, rolemodeling, career guidance, networking, and support in building self-advocacy skills.
-Through this program, Mentors and Mentees will partner to develop Mentee-driven goals.
-With support and guidance from their Mentor, the Mentee will take steps to progress towards reaching their goals.
+Mentorship can provide a supportive bridge for transition-aged youth, helping them build confidence, skills, and a path toward a successful future.
+Benefits from mentoring include role modeling, career guidance, networking, and support in building self-advocacy skills.
+Through this program, Mentors and Mentees partner to develop Mentee-driven goals.
+With support and guidance from their Mentor, Mentees take steps to progress toward their goals.

-Note to Parents/Guardians: The EMPOWER VI Mentoring Program requiresbackground checks, professional references, and protection of minors trainingfor all our Mentors.
+Note to Parents/Guardians: All Mentors in the EMPOWER VI Mentoring Program must undergo background checks, professional reference checks, and complete a protection of minors training.

 Mentee Initial Screening

-• Participate in a Mentee interview with parent/guardian present.
+• Participate in a Mentee interview, with your parent/guardian present

 Mentee Role

-• Share information with your Mentor about progress you have made with your goals.
+• Share information with your Mentor about the progress you have made with your goals

 Time Commitment

-• Complete monthly activity reports that explain goal progress and/or any concerns you have.
+• Complete Mentoring Session Feedback forms that explain goal progress and/or any concerns you have

 Mentee Participation Requirements

-• Be enrolled as a junior or senior in a high school or transition program.
+• Be enrolled as a junior or senior in a high school or enrolled in a transition program

-• Complete interview with EMPOWER VI staff (with Parent/Guardian present).
+• Complete an interview with EMPOWER VI staff (with your parent/guardian present)

-• Review Empower VI Mentorship Program policies and procedures manual.
+• Review the Empower VI Mentorship Program Policies and Procedures Manual

 Desirable Qualities